-Continuing Education: 12.5 CE hours
+Continuing Education: 12.5 CE hours for all ten courses

-Duration: Ten courses approximately 75 minutes each
+Duration: Ten courses ranging from approximately 60-90 minutes each

 An Introduction to the MDS 3.0

 MDS Essentials, a ten-session education program designed and delivered by AAPACN Master Teachers and nursing experts, Jessie McGill, RN, RAC-MT, RAC-MTA, and Jennifer LaBay, RN, RAC-MT, RAC-MTA, QCP, CRC, to help you quickly learn and perform the job duties of a nurse assessment coordinator (NAC) skillfully and with confidence.

 MDS Essentials: An Introduction to the MDS 3.0 is a ten-session virtual workshop that moves through the Resident Assessment Instrument (RAI) User’s Manual, helping you to understand the intent, rationale, and coding requirements of each MDS item set, Care Area Assessments, care plans, and scheduling.
 The program is perfect for a new NAC with less than six months of experience and serves as a great primer to the RAC-CT certification program.

 At the end of your MDS training, you will: